Jianghaowen/-imitating-Sina-micro-blog-personal-page/README.md

 And you can by replace the code from index.html below that to change the song sheet.
 just get into NetEase cloud music page and login .
 then find your song sheet chose outer chain player .
-  Then find the biggest size one of iframe and copy the code to replace below one in index.html.
+  Then find the biggest size one of iframe and copy the code to replace below one in index.html. remember to add id="music4" in your copy code.
 ```
-<iframe height=281 width=500 src='http://player.youku.com/embed/XNTAzMDM2NjI4' frameborder=0 'allowfullscreen'></iframe>
+<iframe id="music4" height=281 width=500 src='http://player.youku.com/embed/XNTAzMDM2NjI4' frameborder=0 'allowfullscreen'></iframe>
 ```
 You can find don't just only simgle page.If you chose some button you can find some real popup like below.
 ![picture](imagin/KRMU9HVIO[8K7SSG$W@~GCT.png)